Data is clearly an important aspect of software-based systems, a fact that the information technology (IT)

 - People are working excessively long hours with little or no reward.

-- Decisions affecting teams, in particular project teams, are made in an apparently arbitrary and
+- Decisions affecting teams, in particular development teams, are made in an apparently arbitrary and

 3. Towards a Solution: The Agile Movement

 To address the challenges faced by software developers an initial group of 17 methodologists formed the Agile Alliance, in February of 2001.
 An interesting thing about this

 group is that they all came from different backgrounds, yet were able to come to an agreement on issues that

 methodologists typically don't agree upon.
 This group of people defined The